hheinzer/scratch/tensor/README.md

 ## Operations

-All operations allocate new tensors inside the current frame; inputs are never modified in place.
-Binary operations and reductions support broadcasting.
-Reductions accept an `axis` argument;
+All operations (except `tensor_shuffle`) allocate new tensors inside the current frame; inputs are never modified in place.
+Binary and ternary operations and reductions support broadcasting.
-`INT_MAX` reduces over all dimensions. `keepdim=1` retains the reduced axis as a size-1 dimension.
+Reductions accept an `axis` argument; `INT_MAX` reduces over all dimensions. `keepdim=1` retains the reduced axis as a size-1 dimension.

 **Creation** `tensor_from` copies data; `tensor_wrap` creates a view over an existing pointer without copying.
 Random tensors: `tensor_rand` (uniform [0, 1)), `tensor_uniform` (uniform [low,